prisma/pulse-starter/README.md

 <summary>2.
 Restart your database</summary>

-1. Go into your project on the railway dashboard.
-1. Click on the **Postgres** database.
+1. Click on your database.
-1. Navigate to the **Settings** tab.
+1. Navigate to the Deployments tab.
-1. Click the button that says **Restart Database**.
-1. Your database is getting restarted.
+1. Go into the three-dots menu on the latest deployment and click the Restart option.

 </details>